danielgrbacbravo/chatterbox-cli/README.md

 ## Learning Experience

-In this project, I dove into the intricacies of network programming using Go, explored the realm of cryptography for ensuring secure communication, and tackled the challenge of building user interfaces in the terminal with the help of the Bubbletea library.
-My journey was marked by the hands-on experience of managing multiple client connections on a server, implementing key exchanges for securing those connections, and mastering the creation and manipulation of terminal-based user interfaces.
+In this project, I dove into the intricacies of network programming using Go, explored Protocol Buffers for efficient data serialization, and tackled the challenge of building user interfaces in the terminal with the help of the Bubbletea library.
+My journey was marked by the hands-on experience of managing multiple client connections on a server, implementing message serialization for efficient communication, and mastering the creation and manipulation of terminal-based user interfaces.
 This undertaking was not just about coding; it was about learning, exploring, and pushing the boundaries of what I could achieve with these technologies.

 ## Note

 This project is purely for learning and skill-building purposes.
 It is not intended to be used for production-level applications.
+Currently, the main event loop contains several bugs that may cause unexpected behavior, crashes